List of rivers of Bangladesh: Ganges-Brahmaputra Delta

 Much of Bangladesh's geography is dominated by the Ganges-Brahmaputra Delta, but the term "Ganges" is not widely used for the larger river's main distributary within Bangladesh.
 Where it flows out of India, the Ganges' main channel becomes the Padma River.
 Similarly, below its confluence with the Teesta River, the main channel of the Brahmaputra River is known as the Jamuna River.

 Bogra District

-There are quite a few rivers in the district of Bogura.
+There are quite a few rivers in the district of Bogra.
 Taking the Karatoya as the central dividing water-channel of the district, the other rivers may be classified into the eastern and the Western systems.
 The course of all the rivers is, with such allowances as must be made for beds and windings, nearly uniform north and south.
 The eastern rivers are Monas, Charkadaha and Khamati besides a few other smaller ones.
 Through the khiar tracts in the western parts of the district flow the Nagar, the Tulshiganga, Nagar and other minor streams.
 All the western rivers are the tributaries of the Atrai which itself flows into the Jamuna 12 mi north of the confluence of that river with the Ganges (padma) at Goalunda.